bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:29 AM CT, April 13</p>
+<p class="updated_time"> Latest data: 08:16 AM CT, April 13</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 82°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 4° **warmer** than today.
+Today's high is 82°, which is 4° **warmer** than yesterday.
+Tomorrow is expected to be 3° **warmer** than today.

 Currently:

-- 67°
+- 70°
-- Breezy and Mostly Clear
+- Partly Cloudy
-- 87% humidity
+- 81% humidity
-- 13 mph wind
+- 14 mph wind
-- 33% cloud cover
+- 45% cloud cover
-- 37 AQI 🟩
+- 35 AQI 🟩
 - 0.3 inches of rain expected in the next 48 hours